dsccommunity/ExchangeDsc/.github/ISSUE_TEMPLATE/Problem_with_resource.md

 # insert configuration here
 ```

+#### Exchange Server edition and version the target node is running

 #### The operating system the target node is running
 <!--
     Please provide as much as possible about the target node, for example